kwitful/pyTorch-for-NLP/chapter2-basicANNS/chapter2-part1-ann_regression.md

 ## 1. Introduction

-This tutorial demonstrates how to build and train an **Artificial Neural Network (ANN)** for regression tasks using PyTorch.
-The example focuses on predicting California housing prices based on numerical input features.
-Regression models are essential in scenarios where the target output is continuous, such as price prediction, temperature forecasting, and stock price analysis.
+In this tutorial, we will walk through how to create, train, and evaluate an **Artificial Neural Network (ANN)** using PyTorch to solve a **regression problem**.
+Specifically, we will predict California housing prices based on features such as average income and house age.

+### What is Regression?
+Regression is a type of machine learning task where the goal is to predict a **continuous value** based on input features.
+For example:
+- Predicting house prices based on size and location.
+- Forecasting stock prices based on historical data.
+- Estimating temperature changes based on weather patterns.

+### Why Use an ANN for Regression?
+An ANN is a powerful machine learning model that mimics the structure of the human brain.
+It is made up of layers of interconnected nodes (neurons) that process data and learn patterns.
+ANNs are especially effective for tasks involving complex relationships, such as regression problems where multiple inputs influence the output.

 ---

 ## 2. Prerequisites

-Before starting, ensure you have the following installed:
+Before you proceed, ensure you have the following libraries installed:

-- Python
-- PyTorch
-- Scikit-learn
+- **Python**: The programming language we are using.
+- **PyTorch**: A deep learning framework that makes it easier to create and train neural networks.
+- **Scikit-learn**: A library for preprocessing and handling datasets.

-Install them using:
+Install them with:
 ```bash
 pip install torch torchvision scikit-learn
 ```
 ---

 ## 3. The Code